top of page

 Meet Our Staff

-Mike Curtis - Founder
+Mike Curtis - Founder, ERYT-500

-Mike Curtis is a E-RYT-500 teacher (trained and certified to teach teachers).
-Mike began The Yoga Place in 1995.
-He has attended many yoga teacher trainings as a student, has supervised many yoga teacher trainings as a teacher, and has practiced yoga in many countries.
-He believes that yoga is an incredible tool for anyone’s spiritual journey, and that a regular yoga practice is an enormous asset in self development.
-For Mike, learning is one of the greatest excitements, and learning together is even better.
+He has attended many Yoga teacher trainings as a student, has supervised many Yoga teacher trainings as a teacher, and has practiced Yoga in many countries.
+Mike believes that Yoga is an incredible tool for everyone’s spiritual journey, and that a regular Yoga practice is an enormous asset in self development.
+For Mike, learning is one of life's greatest excitements, and learning together is even better.
+Many adore his lighthearted, gentle, and accepting nature.

-Bob Bratton
+Bob Bratton - RYT-500

 Bob is a lifelong resident of Massillon.
 He attended Kent State University and graduated with the degree Bachelor of Fine Arts with a major in Studio Art - painting, drawing, and printmaking.
 He still paints and submits work to local shows.
 Bob began practicing yoga in 2001 at Sampoorna Yoga Center.
 He has completed three 200 hour teacher training certification programs, a 300 hour certification program, and is certified to teach chair yoga.
 Bob has been instructing Yoga classes since January 2009.
 He currently teaches a gentle/moderate level class at The Yoga Place at 9:30am on Tuesdays, three classes a week at the Massillon Recreation Center, and he teaches at both the David YMCA in Jackson Township and the Schalmo YMCA in Canal Fulton.
 From May to October, Bob offers a donation-based outdoor yoga class at Witwer Park.
 Bob does not teach with goats, cats, alpacas, or any other animals.

-Carrie Sibila
+Carrie Sibila - RYT-500

 Carrie has her YTT-200 with Prajna Yoga, and is currently undergoing YTT-300 with Michael Curtis.
 She has worked with Prajna Yoga master teachers as well as Mary Richards, Karen Algire, and Nikki Myers.
 Being in long-term recovery herself, Carrie always felt the connection between Yoga & 12-Step Programs.
 She became a Y12SR certified leader and felt compelled to lead yoga for others in recovery.
 Off the mat, she enjoys attending music festivals and concerts, and traveling with her family.
 To wind down, Carrie likes to travel, knit, read, bake, and hike.